artcogsys/decorbp/README.md

 ### Triangular part

 Should check the theory first but still wondering about how we handle full vs triangular part and its tradeoffs.
+I also want to check against the old (updated) learning rule.